samrat1699/University_Project-BSc-/README.md

 ## 📜 License

-This project is licensed under the **MIT License**.
+This project is licensed under the MIT License.
 See `LICENSE` for details.

 ---

 ## 💡 Notes

-* Data privacy: Raw BDHS data **cannot be shared publicly**.
-Please request access through the official [BDHS website](https://dhsprogram.com/).
+* Raw BDHS data cannot be shared publicly.
+Request access via the [BDHS website](https://dhsprogram.com/).
-* All scripts are reproducible.
-Ensure that all dependencies in `requirements.R` are installed before running scripts.
+* Ensure all dependencies in `requirements.R` are installed before running scripts.
-* Figures and tables are saved automatically in the `results/` folder.
+* Figures and tables are automatically saved in the `results/` folder.

 ```

 ---

-If you want, I can also **create a ready-to-upload GitHub folder with `scripts/`, `data/`, `results/`, and this README.md**, so you can just push it directly.
+If you want, I can **also generate a ready-to-upload GitHub folder** with:

+- `scripts/` placeholder files
+- `data/` folders
+- `results/` folders
+- `requirements.R`
+- This `README.md`

+so you can **push it directly to GitHub**.

-Do you want me to do that next?
+Do you want me to do that?
 ```